 Absolutely Live Entertainment produces originally conceived concert tours and manages them for artists, agencies and sponsors.
 We produce profitable tours from "soup to nuts", professionally handling all aspects of the project including sponsorship management, finance, travel, media relations, promotion, merchandising and box office operations.

-We will be producing concerts in 2019, and a world-tour in 2020, of the all-female jazz ensemble Artemis, featuring Renee Rosnes, Anat Cohen, Melissa Aldana, Ingrid Jensen, Noriko Ueda and Allison Miller.
+We will be producing a world-tour in 2020, of the all-female jazz ensemble Artemis, featuring Renee Rosnes, Anat Cohen, Melissa Aldana or Nicole Glover, Ingrid Jensen, Noriko Ueda and Allison Miller.

 And, in 2020, we are producing Fly HIgher, a global tour celebrating the centennial of Charlie Parker, featuring Rudresh Mahanthappa and Terri Lyne Carrington as co-music directors along with Charenee Wade, Kris Davis, Adam O'Farrill, Larry Grenadier & Kassa Overall.